30 Free Things to Do in Edinburgh By A Local

 The Scotsman Steps Edinburgh

-12. Free Art Galleries in Edinburgh
+Free Art Galleries in Edinburgh

-13. National Gallery of Modern Art
+11. National Gallery of Modern Art

-Another honestly dictates, ‘there will be no miracles here’.
+Another honestly dictates, ‘There will be no miracles here’.

 Edinburgh Modern Art Museum.

-14. Scottish National Portrait Gallery on Queens Street
+12. Scottish National Portrait Gallery on Queens Street

 Climb the stairs that peel off into different exhibitions.